The Simpsons season 20: Production

-It contained nine holdover episodes from season 19’s KABF production line.
+The season contained nine holdover episodes from season 19’s KABF production line, which all ended up being the nine standard-definition episodes of the season.
+Al Jean continued his role as showrunner, a role he had since the thirteenth season.

 Production on the season was delayed because of contract negotiations with the six main voice actors.
 The dispute was resolved, and the actors' salary was raised to US$400,000 per episode.
 The delay in production caused the planned 22 episodes to be shortened to 20.
 In addition, voice actor Dan Castellaneta was credited as a consulting producer for the first time.
-The main cast consisted of Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, Hank Azaria, and Harry Shearer.
-The recurring cast consisted of Marcia Wallace, Pamela Hayden, Tress MacNeille, Russi Taylor, and Karl Wiedergott.

 The Simpsons began high-definition production in season 20.
 The first episode in HD, "Take My Life, Please", aired on February 15, 2009.
 "Take My Life, Please" is also the first to feature the new opening sequence.

 Also, more episodes were given the TV-14 rating than any previous season.
-The episodes that were given this rating were "Sex, Pies and Idiot Scrapes", "Treehouse of Horror XIX", "Gone Maggie Gone", "No Loan Again, Naturally", "Dangerous Curves", "Wedding For Disaster", and "Four Great Women and a Manicure".
+The episodes that were given this rating were "Sex, Pies and Idiot Scrapes", "Treehouse of Horror XIX", "Gone Maggie Gone", "No Loan Again, Naturally", "Dangerous Curves", "Wedding for Disaster", and "Four Great Women and a Manicure".